igorskyflyer/action-readfile/README.md

 `path: string`, **required**

-The path of the file to read, relative to the current working directory i.e. the repository where the action is installed.
+The path of the file to read, relative to the current working directory i.e. the repository where the Action is installed.

 ---